Edenhofer/dotfiles/README.md

 	* extract: decompress any archive
 	* videocmd: invoke ffmpeg and youtube-dl options through a text configuration file

+### Zshrc
+* sporting every feature of the bashrc
+* powerful autocompletion
+* plugins like a git status indicator and syntax highlighting

 ### Inputrc
 * case insensitive tab-completion